-Release of data under Section 150 of the HHB Act can only occur if the person releasing the data is a ‘designated person’ and is releasing the data to another ‘designated person’.
+Release of data under Section 150 of the HHB Act can only occur if the person releasing the data is a ‘designated person’ and the disclosure is to another ‘designated person’ for evaluating, managing, monitoring or planning health service.
 Please refer to Section 139A of the HHB Act for a definition of a ‘designated person’ but generally this means both persons must be Qld Health employees.

 Contract and institutional protection

 A study agreement is required when your research involves but not limited to:

 - CHQ premises, staff, resources or patients and at least one other external institution

 - When CHQ is sharing identifiable or non-identifiable data or materials